Retro-Diffusion/api-examples/README.md

 }
 ```

-- We support sizes between 32x32 and 256x256
+- We support sizes between 16x16 and 256x256
+- You can send any image within the size limits to be edited
+- Progressive editing is possible by sending the response you get from one task as the input for a new task
 - The cost is 5 credits per image edit
 - We have the following response format: